jbracker/polymonad-proofs/README.md

       Definition of what it means for a morphism in a category to be an isomorphism.
       This definition is equivalent to the definition in the `Bijection` module when the underlying category is *Set*.
-* **Top-level Modules**:
-  * `Identity`:
-    Contains some basic stuff about the identity and the identity type function.
-    Provides an identity Kleisli-arrow that is polymorphic over the identity type constructor; this is central to the formalization of polymonads.
-  * `Utilities`:
-    Basic stuff to formalize things and provides utilities that are used throughout.
-  * `Extensionality`:
-    We postulate function extensionality here and make extensive use of it accross all modules.
-This modules contains helper to utilize function extensionality in the context of heterogeneous equality and implicit arguments.
-  * `Equality`:
-    Helpers to prove equality of library data structures.
-  * `Congruence`:
-    Generalization of congruence for propositional equality up to nine arguments.
-    Usefulness is limited.
-  * `Substitution`:
-    Generalization of substitution for propositional equality up to nine arguments.
-    Usefulness is limited.
-  * `Bijection`:
-    Definition of what it means for a function to be bijective.
-    These definitions are mainly used to prove that structures are isomorphic in the `Theory` modules.
-  * `ProofIrrelevance`:
-    Proofs of proof irrelevance for several library data types.
-  * `Haskell`:
-    Collection of basic definitions and utilities in the category *Set*.